 If you plan to roll it out on a large scale, you’ll need additional software tools for IT asset management, as well as remote collaboration and communication, among other functionalities.

 I guess that explains why 37% of IT executives admit that their employees didn’t have the right tools for remote access when they initially made the shift to remote working.

 And, to be more specific, it turns out that during such transitions, employees principally experience three types of challenges.
 35% of them struggle with videoconferencing apps, while 37% face challenges with Wi-Fi connectivity and reliability, and 38% experience issues with VPN access.

 Using these insights, you can now plan your remote access strategy by capitalizing on the positives - while at the same time optimizing everything to minimize the negative impacts.

-And if you are currently setting up your remote network, consider using the MSP360 Managed Remote Desktop as a part of your infrastructure, as it’s a feature-rich remote assistance software built for IT teams and MSPs to easily resolve end-users’ IT issues in minutes.
+And if you are currently setting up your remote network, consider using the MSP360 Connect Managed as a part of your infrastructure, as it’s a feature-rich remote assistance software built for IT teams and MSPs to easily resolve end-users’ IT issues in minutes.